SergeyChashnikov/my_firstML/README.md

 Translation application

-Приложение предназначено для перевода текста с английского на русский.
+The application is designed to translate text from English to Russian.
-Создано на основе модели 'Helsinki-NLP/opus-mt-en-ru'.
+Created based on the "Helsinki-NLP/opus-mt-en-ru" model.
-Для запуска требуется установка transformers, streamlit, tensorflow, sentencepiece.
+To run, you need to install transformers, streamlit, tensorflow, sentencepiece.